Board Policy 03: Director of Education and Secretary of the Board Job Description

 Director of Education

 Areas of Responsibility include but are not limited to:

 1.1.
 Demonstrates care for and commitment to students.

-1.8.
-Broadly promotes the board’s mission, vision and goals articulated in the multi-year Strategic Plan and ensures that the directions of the system are understood and shared by members of the organization.

 1.9.
+Broadly promotes the board’s multi-year Strategic Plan and ensures that the directions of the system are understood and shared by members of the organization.

-Assumes responsibility for ensuring evidence of a coherent instructional guidance system through the Board Improvement Plan for Student Achievement and Well-Being (BIPSAW).
+1.10.
+Assumes responsibility for ensuring evidence of a coherent instructional guidance system through the Board Improvement and Equity Plan (BIEP).